 Tribal Fair – Keylong

-From a religious standpoint, locals start the preparations a week prior to the event and start the festivities.
+From a religious standpoint, locals start the preparations a week before the event and start the festivities.
 Hindus pay respects to Triloknath (Shiva Lord of Three Worlds), while the Buddhists pray to Avalokiteshvara.
 The Mantra, OM MANI PADME HUM, is recited every morning and evening during the festival.

 After completion of the rituals, the fair begins.
 Lots of temporary arrangements such as shops, stalls, etc. are established.
 Once the evening moon sets in, pilgrims dance in a huge circle to folk songs.
 On the second day of the fair, a procession occurs, which is headed by the Thakur of Triloknath, riding on a decorated horse, leading up to the spring area where one of seven gods of Triloknath had appeared.
 After paying respects, the procession returns to the fairground for more festivities.